maxcelant/leetcode/explore/Binary Search.md

 ##### Problem 2: Find Peak Element
 - [[Find Peak Element]]
 ##### Problem 3: Find Minimum in Sorted Array
 - [[Find Minimum in Rotated Sorted Array]]

+#### Template Analysis
+Templates II and III are used when you need to look at the neighbors of the left and right pointers.